Conditional analysis for mixed covariates, with application to feed intake of lactating sows: Sow data application

 Our primary goal is to understand the thermal needs of the lactating sows for proper feeding behavior during the lactation time.
-Specifically, we are interested in how the interplay between the temperature and humidity of the farrowing room affects the feed intake demeanor of lactating sows of different parities.
-We focus on three specific times during the lactation period: beginning (lactation day 4), middle (day 11) and end (lactation day 18) and consider two types of responses that are meant to assess the feed intake behavior using the current and the previous lactation day.
+We are interested in how the interplay between the temperature and humidity of the farrowing room affects the feed intake demeanor of lactating sows of different parities.
+We focus on three specific time points during the lactation period - beginning (lactation day 4), middle (day 11) and end (day 18) - and the analyses are done separately for each time point.
+We consider two types of responses that are meant to assess the feed intake behavior using the current and the previous lactation days.
 The first one quantifies the absolute change in the feed intake over two consecutive days and the second one quantifies the relative change and takes into account the usual sow's feed intake.
 We define them formally after introducing some notation.